spapas/spapas.github.io/content/easy-immutable-objects.rst

       ]
     }

-The state now will be
+The above copies the existing state and assigns to it a new ``groups`` object by copying the existing groups and appending two more groups to that array!
+The state now will be:

 .. code-block:: javascript